tryscer/flock/flock-music.md

 	The choir calls: “your heart lies next to mine!”
 	The singer says over the music: “ladies and gentlemen, please welcome the newest addition to our little band of siblings—“ Then the choir again: “your heart lies next to mine!”
-	“—all the way from way down Louisiana, please join me in welcoming the Reverand!”
+	“—all the way from way down Louisiana, please join me in welcoming the Reverend!”
 	Next to us, in the back corner of the corner, Jimmy the stagehand is ushering in a tall man wearing a dark cape.
 A strand of black locks sticks out from under the hood.
-His appearence seems comical, like someone is swimming trunks in January.
+His appearance seems comical, like someone is swimming trunks in January.
 	Jimmy goes to the two policemen.
 “Excuse me,” he says.
 “We have a slight concern.”
-	The choir calls: “Here comes the reverand!”
+	The choir calls: “Here comes the reverend!”
 	The man in the cape jumps in place, shadow-boxing, cracking his neck.
 	Jimmy says, “it would appear, officer, that outside we have some cases of white and black youths dancing together.
 	The cop says, “Why, this is very serious!”
-	The choir sings, “here comes the Reverand!”
+	The choir sings, “here comes the Reverend!”
 	Jimmy and the cops leave.
 The man in the cape says to us, “Great corner-dancing, kids.”
 He starts walking down the aisle, between the rows of benches.
-As he walks, the band increases the tempo, calling again and again, “here comes the reverand” and “your heart lies next to mine!”… the man in the cape takes his time, walking in measures steps, head down.
+As he walks, the band increases the tempo, calling again and again, “here comes the reverend” and “your heart lies next to mine!”… the man in the cape takes his time, walking in measures steps, head down.
 People in the benches careen their necks, trying to catch his face.
 As he’s nearing the stage, the singer starts:

 (Whoever you aa-ah-are,
 your haaaaaaaaaaart lies…”